-- Knee braces; back braces; and foot-worn medical devices that help to relieve pain associated with osteoarthritis and other musculoskeletal conditions by restoring alignment and improving walking patterns. - Orthopedic and corrective shoes that are part of a leg brace. - Hospital beds; wheelchairs; crutches; and walkers. - Glucometers.
+- Knee braces; and back braces. - Orthopedic and corrective shoes that are part of a leg brace. - Hospital beds; wheelchairs; crutches; and walkers. - Glucometers.
 These are covered when the device is medically necessary for you due to your type of diabetic condition.
 (See "Prescription Drugs and Supplies" for your coverage for diabetic testing materials.) - Visual magnifying aids; and voice-synthesizers.
 These are covered only for a legally blind member who has insulin dependent, insulin using, gestational, or non-insulin dependent diabetes. - Insulin injection pens.
 (Your benefits for these items are provided as a prescription drug benefit when you buy them from a pharmacy.
 See "Prescription Drugs and Supplies.")